pieterdp/serapeum.backup/README.md

 _serapeum.backup_ will perform a back-up of a list of directories, as well as your MySQL database, and store them on the server you're running the application on.
 It is designed to run on your back-up server and uses [`rdiff-backup`](http://www.nongnu.org/rdiff-backup/) to run the backup.

 ## Configuration
 The application is designed to be used when you have a lot of servers, which contain mostly web applications, with assorted databases, and you want them all backed up hassle-free to a remote backup server.
-It is meant to be used on your backup server, but it can optionally run from your server as well.
+It is meant to be used on your backup server, but it can optionally run from your server and push to the backup server as well.

-All configuration options are in `/etc/serapeum/backup.ini`.
+All configuration options are in either in `/etc/serapeum/backup.ini` or a configuration file provided via the `--config` command line switch.
 Copy the provided `example.ini` file and update it to reflect your personal situation.

 ### Role